-Living a zero waste life - when it comes to your environment as well as the clothes in your wardrobe - is like yoga.
-It's not a religion, but something you can practice, and get better at, every day.
+Living a zero waste life - when it comes to our environment as well as the clothes in our wardrobes - is like yoga.
+It's not a religion, but something we can practice, and get better at, every day.

 We can consume things responsibly.
 This means that we don’t bring things into our homes that we have to throw out.